-To keep safety front of mind, safety shares continue to be the first agenda item on all team meetings.
-Throughout the pandemic, our leaders supported staff to effectively undertake work in ever changing and disrupted environments.
-Leaders were provided resources to assist in recognising and supporting their teams.
-A highlight was the digital resilience program which was rolled out over the course of the year.
+Safety shares as the first agenda item on all team meetings has continued to keep safety messages front on mind.
+Throughout the Pandemic, leadership in supporting our people to effectively undertake work in ever changing and disrupted environments has been a focus.
+Leaders were provided resources to assist in recognising and supporting their teams, a highlight was the digital resilience programme rolled out over the course of the year.